singhrahulnet/ChainOfResponsibility/README.md

 A console application to showcase *Chain Of Responsibility* design pattern with *dependency injection*.

 ## Problem Statement
 Develop a service for a shipping company to calculate cost and type of package required to ship an item.
 The input supplied will be dimensions and weight of the item.
-The upper limit of weght is 25kg per package.
+The upper limit of weight is 25kg per package.

 | Package Type| Length | Breadth | Height | Cost
 | --- | --- | --- | --- | --- |